pichik/pfolio/README.md

 All files in `assets/` are publicly accessible.
 If you are running https, directory with certificates should be generated.

+Change domain in bait.js to your domain name.
 ## Usage
 Login to your website with /login?token=[token]